 Some people have allergic reactions to these drugs.

-The anti-TNF drugs (infliximab, adalimumab) can increase the risk for lymphomas and leukemia cancers.
-However, evidence suggests that the risk is relatively rare.
-The benefits of these drugs appear to outweigh the risks for cancer.
+There is a concern that the anti-TNF drugs (infliximab, adalimumab) may increase the risk for lymphomas and leukemia cancers.
+However, recent studies have disputed these findings and the benefits of these drugs appear to outweigh the risks for cancer.

-Vendolizumab may possibly increase the risk for a rare neurological condition called progressive multifocal leukoencephalopathy (PML), which can lead to death or severe disability.
-It is too early to tell.
-Vendolizumab was approved in 2014 and is the newest drug for ulcerative colitis.
+Vedolizumab may possibly increase the risk for a rare neurological condition called progressive multifocal leukoencephalopathy (PML), which can lead to death or severe disability.

 Proctocolectomy and Ileoanal Anastomosis

 Proctocolectomy is removal of the entire colon, including the lower part of the rectum and the sphincter muscles that control bowel movements.
 It can achieve a complete cure, but it is a last resort for ulcerative colitis that has not been helped by drug therapy.